German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 8 Facts You Didn’t Know About this Dog Breed

-- A miniature Direwolf: Since the release of the famous Game of Thrones series, these dogs have become increasingly popular due to their similar resemblance to the dire wolves.
+- A miniature Direwolf: Since the release of the famous Game of Thrones series, these dogs have become increasingly popular due to their resemblance to the dire wolves.

 German Shepherd Husky Mix Puppies!